nealenssle/nealenssle.github.io/pages/about.md

 permalink: /about
 ---

 My name is **Neal Enssle**.
 And this is a blog filled with my ramblings -- mostly about managing programmers, engineers, developers, designers, and creative types.
+I also have a page where I have collected some of my favorite [quotations](/quotes) about programming, leadership, productivity, design, and quality.

 I'm currently Senior Director of Engineering at [Recurly](http://www.recurly.com), a fast-growing Boulder-based financial technology (fintech) company specializing in providing enterprise-class recurring billing, revenue optimization, and subscription management services for thousands of businesses worldwide.
 I lead several teams of full-stack software developers (both onsite and remote) including our payments, 3rd-party integrations, and developer experience teams.